 its breech block prior to capture.

 range (26 miles) flat trajectory 12" gun.
 There

 were two of these weapons curiously exposed like

 the other being Battery Hearn.
 Perhaps they didn't

 build a parapet so as to allow depression of the

-which faced out to the South China Sea.
+guns bordering the South China Sea.
 Each could

 traverse a full 360 degrees.